top of page

 Home: About 1

 We run after school and Saturday groups for children over 8 years old.
 Many are looking to learn ways to manage specific issues such as anxiety and emotional regulation and ADHD and autism are common.
-Our children's group program is for 75 minutes.
+Our children's group program is for 75 minutes and has 3 children per facilitator..

 The Farm @ Catalyst Living Skills is a longer program for young people with a disability, starting in February 2026 that will provide opportunities to develop independence, confidence, and work-readiness through engaging farm-based and other employment activities and supported practice.